-Northern Inyo Local Hospital District Retirement Plan (the "Plan") is a defined benefit retirement plan organized under Internal Revenue Code (IRC) Section 401(a) for District employees who meet certain eligibility criteria.
+Northern Inyo Local Hospital District Retirement Plan (the "Plan") is a single employer defined benefit retirement plan organized under Internal Revenue Code (IRC) Section 415 for District employees who meet certain eligibility criteria.
 The Pension Trust Fund - Plan is reported in the accompanying financial statements in separate statements of fiduciary net position and changes in fiduciary net position to emphasize that it is legally separate from the District.
-The Plan's fiscal year end is December 31, 2020.
-The separate financial statements for the fiduciary component unit are not available.
+The Plan's fiscal year end is December 31, 2021.
+Separate financial statements for the fiduciary component unit are not available.